IHTM12093 - The incidence of debts and legacies: payment of uncharged debts out of the estate

 6. Property specifically devised or bequeathed, rateably according to value

-7. Property appointed by will under a general power, including the statutory power to dispose of entailed interests, rateably according to value
+7. Property appointed by Will under a general power, including the statutory power to dispose of entailed interests, rateably according to value

-8. The order of application may be varied by the will of the deceased
+8. The order of application may be varied by the Will of the deceased

-The seven classes of assets given in the schedule above are not fully comprehensive and other assets are available for the payment of creditors.
+The seven classes of assets given in the schedule above are not totally comprehensive and other assets are available to pay creditors.

 These are

-• funds payable to the estate upon the exercise of an option
+• funds payable to the estate upon the exercise of an option,

-• property subject to a donatio mortis causa
+• property subject to a donatio mortis causa (IHTM14900) (death-bed gift),

-• property subject to a general power of appointment (IHTM04034) exercisable by deed if it had been exercised
+• property subject to a general power of appointment (IHTM04034) exercisable by deed if it had been exercised.